FLAMEGPU/docs/flamegpu/modelspec.rst

 | dvec4       | double       | 4        |
 +-------------+--------------+----------+

-In addition FLAME GPU supports array variables, for agent member variables, environment constants and as member variables of staticGraphs.
+In addition, FLAME GPU supports array variables, for agent member variables, environment constants and as member variables of staticGraphs.
 Array variables are **not** supported for message variables.

 +-----------------------+-----------------------+-----------------+
 |                       | Scalar & Vector Types | Array Variables |